yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/engage-overview.md

 ## 1. User data

-This report provides a snapshot of users added to User 360 and overall profiles completeness percentage.
-Profile completeness refers to the extent to which a user's information is available on the yellow.ai's platform.
+This report provides a snapshot of users added to User 360 and the overall profile completeness percentage.
+Profile completeness refers to how much users' information is available on the yellow.ai's platform.
 It considers all the user properties configured for the org.

 ![](https://i.imgur.com/w4B0O7Z.png)

-The following are the different KPIs of User data report:
+The following are the different KPIs of the User data report:

 * **Total users**: The total number of users available in User 360.
 * **Profile completeness**: The average completeness of the profile information (based on the values available for user attributes) of the total users on User 360.